 In addition to these 6 materials (PDF), students must also request letters of recommendation.
 Letters of recommendation can be provided by faculty, advisors, or mentors, and must EACH be accompanied by the recommendation form.
 Applicants are responsible for requesting letters of recommendation and must ensure they are submitted by the due date.

-The PDF materials and letters of recommendation must be emailed to Kimberly Smith (firstname.lastname@example.org) by 5:00 p.m. on March 15, 2013.
+The PDF materials and all letters of recommendation must be emailed to Kimberly Smith (firstname.lastname@example.org) by 8:00 a.m. on Monday, December 9, 2013.

 Application is a two-stage process.
 Seniors must apply to the Raoul Wallenberg Fellowship (RWF) contact in their school or college.
 Students in the Program in the Environment can apply through the School of Natural Resources and Environment (SNRE).
 Members from the SNRE and PitE Scholarship Committees will review applications and may forward up to two nominations to the Wallenberg Fellowship Selection Committee, comprising representatives from the President’s Office, the Provost’s Office, Rackham, LSA, Engineering, and others.